Frequently Asked Questions about Indoor Tanning, Spray/Airbrush Tanning, and Red Light Therapy.

 Sunless tanning is a great alternative or complement to a UV-based tan.
 In addition to the same reasons individuals tan indoors, sunless tanning does not include any UV rays, which allows tanners to tan more often without any concern for overexposure.
 Furthermore, those with fair skin may find they achieve much better results than just UV-based tanning

 - Can I combine sunless and sun tanning?

 YES!
 In fact, that’s what many do since it allows tanners to achieve an even darker tan that lasts longer than a sunless tan alone.

 Sunless tanning is FDA approved and does not involve any ultraviolet rays.
 The sugar-based compound (DHA) interacts ONLY with skin cells that are already dead posing no known side effects.

 Red Light Frequently Asked Questions

-Red light therapy is a non invasive, cost-effective, alternative treatment to many skin beautification products.
+Red light therapy is a non-invasive, cost-effective, alternative treatment to many skin beautification products.
 There are no UV rays in red light therapy and it was originally designed by NASA to treat wounds.
-However, those who are especially sensitivity to light should use extra care.
+However, those who are especially sensitive to light should use extra care.
 It is always a good idea to talk to a doctor before starting.